Growing Hearts Across the World

 Turtle and Lizard and Soccer Ball

-Sculptural turtles and lizards are planned as turtles and lizards common in Cameroon and of symbolic significance.
+Sculptural turtles and lizards are planned as both animals are common in Cameroon and of symbolic significance.
 The people of Cameroon keep artistic elements as part of their everyday world.
 Having a turtle, lizard, and a soccer ball link our garden to Cameroon gardens.

 Sculptural Fireside with an Adult and Two Children

 Cameroon oral history is shared after dinner around a fire by mothers and children.
 Three large rocks are kept in the fireplace to hold cooking pans.
-This sculpture would include benches around the “fire” for people to sit amongst this sculptural family.
+This sculpture will include benches around the “fire” for people to sit amongst this sculptural family.
 The design includes room for a person in a wheelchair to join the circle.
-The metal fire could be lit for nighttime.
-The two children would be looking attentively at their mother.
+The metal fire might be lit for nighttime.
+The two children will be looking attentively at their mother.

 Children Dancing around a Drum